Stock Markets Rise After Christmas - UrduPoint

 But leading airlines such as United and Delta dropped following mass flight cancellations due to infections or quarantines among airline and airport staff.

-"Investors are continuing to shake off concerns regarding the Omicron variant following reports that the risk of hospitalisation is much lower compared to previous variants," said a note by Schwab analysts.
+"Investors are continuing to shake off concerns regarding the Omicron variant following reports that the risk of hospitalization is much lower compared to previous variants," said a note by Schwab analysts.

 Online sales were up 11 percent and in-store sales up 8.1 percent between November 1 and Christmas Eve, according to the Mastercard SpendingPulse study.